 It is possible to save filters for a next search query:

-You can e-mail items (without citation formatting) by using the "Mail" button.
-If you want to copy a link to an item in WorldCat on a website or in an e-mail, then use the "Link" button.
+You can e-mail items (without citation formatting) and copy a link to an item in WorldCat on a website or in an e-mail.
+For this use the "Share" button.